tonymamo/getpackup/src/pages/blog/2020-09-11-meet-the-team-mack-carson.md

 **Share about a time when you felt the most alive and fully yourself?**

- I spent a summer during university in 2015 living and working in the mountain town of Jasper.
+Any time I'm out travelling.
+I also spent a summer during university in 2015 living and working in the mountain town of Jasper.
 At the time I was working as a hotel bartender so that I could cover living costs, and have a bit of savings for tuition.
 I lived in an absolute dump of a staff accommodation for $250/month, but met some amazing people on my floor (shout-out to Patrik and Callum).
 I was able to run, climb, scramble, and ride practically every day, giving myself tendonitis in my knee by the end of the summer.
 It was a simple time in my life where I felt I was spending time with the right people and putting my energy into things that brought me joy.

 ![](/img/044a1107.jpg)